9 Real Estate Prospecting Letter Templates for Lead Outreach

 Dear (Potential Seller),

-I hope this letter finds you in good health!
+I hope this letter finds you well!
 I’m reaching out today because it is an incredible time to sell a home.

 There is a shortage of homes on the market, and sellers are benefitting from the influx of buyers.
 Many of these buyers are willing to pay more than the asking price for the right home—leaving you with a hefty profit.

 Don’t hesitate to reach out with any additional questions!
-Looking forward to meeting with you in the very near future.
+Looking forward to meeting with you soon.

 Sincerely,